planetwiide/miam-cloud/README.md

 found a bug or have a feature request? feel free to [open an issue](https://github.com/planetwiide/miam-cloud/issues). we'll address it as soon as we can!

 ---

+## 📗 credits

+this project was inspired by the ♉ [zodiac](https://github.com/billythegoat356/Zodiac) project by 🐐 [billythegoat365](https://github.com/billythegoat356/). while i drew inspiration from his work, i want to clarify that i did not copy it directly. all code has been rewritten from scratch, and i have implemented my own ideas and features. i plan to continue developing and maintaining this project, with new features on the way soon. thanks to billy for the initial inspiration!

 ## 📝 license